10 Best Grammar Checker Tools (2023 Comparison!)

 - Mobile Keyboard App — The Grammarly Keyboard (for iOS | for Android) lets you take advantage of simple proofreading and spell-checking wherever you go.
 It’s useful if you often write emails or create entire documents on a mobile device.

-- Plagiarism Checker — Grammarly not only helps you create grammatically-sound articles, but it can also ensure their originality.
+- Plagiarism Checker — Grammarly not only helps you create grammatically sound articles, but it can also ensure their originality.
 Its plagiarism checker has a database of over 16 billion web pages worldwide.

 - In-depth Article Metrics — The Grammarly Editor can provide you with insightful metrics about your article.